pankaj510/project2/.ipynb_checkpoints/README-checkpoint.md

 Retail investors & Institutions have entered.
 Local governments are coming in with Miami looking at investing some of city's treasury reserves in Bitcoin.
 (1)
 Who will be the next?
 Which nation states will be first?
+El Savador looks to be ahead in that race, with President Nayib Bukele planning to introduce legislation making it the world's first sovereign state to adop Bitcoin as legal tender.
+(2)
 Like it or not, Bitcoin and cryptocurrencies are here to stay.
 What better way to get on the Bitcoin bandwagon, than to learn to potentially time one's entry.
 We aim to come up with a guide on potential entry and exits for Bitcoin based on Twitter sentiment.